Heba2627/bias-detection-explainability/README.md

   - Accuracy preserved

 ## 📄 Report
-See [`report.pdf`](./Uncovering Bias and Explaining Decisions in a Job.pdf) for full explanation, results, and charts.
+See [`Uncovering Bias and Explaining Decisions in a Job`](./Uncovering Bias and Explaining Decisions in a Job.pdf) for full explanation, results, and charts.

 ## ▶️ How to Run
 1. Clone the repo or download files